-The regulations for personal guarantors promulgated by the Board provide that repayment plans must provide for a minimum budget for the duration of the repayment plan, to cover the reasonable expenses of the guarantor and members of his immediate family to the extent they are dependent on him, provided that at least ten percent of the realisable income of the guarantor shall be utilised for repayment of debts.12 significant amount of room for heterogeneous approaches and uncertainty.
+The regulations for personal guarantors promulgated by the Board provide that repayment plans must provide for a minimum budget for the duration of the repayment plan, to cover the reasonable expenses of the guarantor and members of his immediate family to the extent they are dependent on him, provided that at least ten percent of the realisable income of the guarantor shall be utilised for repayment of debts.

+We applaud the specification of a concrete minimum requirement, but this regulation still leaves a significant amount of room for heterogeneous approaches and uncertainty.
 It appears to require a unique determination of reasonable expenses and a debtor's budget in each case, which might yield a debtor's allowed budget to be anything between ten percent of income and all disposable income.
 If guidance is not forthcoming, this approach would likely impose costs of tailoring and negotiation between debtors, creditors, and RP in every case.